Super-Baleine/Yulia/README.md

 key = dk.kdf("password", 256)
 ```

-The key will be base64-encoded and stored in a JSON with the salt, the iteration number, and the key size.
+The key will be base64-encoded and stored in a JSON.